AyNeumann/ReportManager/README.md

   - Spring Data JPA
   - PostGreSQL database
   - Logback
-  - Swagger with springfox library
+  - Swagger with Springfox library
   - EhCache
+  - MapStruct

 ***
-## JSON sample to create basic datas:
+## JSON sample to create basic data:
-### Create a Customers with adresses, reports and commennts:
+### Create a Customers with addresses, reports and comments:
 **URL**: http://localhost:8080/customers

 *Notes*:
   - Each customer must be created separately.
   - This does not link the report to the customer.
-This must be done manually by updating the 'customer_customer_number' column in the 'report' table, see next section.
+This must be done manually by updating the 'customer_id' column in the 'report' table, see next section.
 ```json
 {
     "lastName": "Durand",